eshanks16/brix/README.md

 ## Prerequisites

 - Go 1.25 or higher
-- SQLite3 (usually pre-installed on macOS/Linux)
+- SQLite3 (for development, usually pre-installed on macOS/Linux)
+- MySQL 5.7+ or MariaDB 10.2+ (optional, for production)

 ## Setup